Mbabane: Economy

-Mbabane's closest border crossing to South Africa is Ngwenya-Oshoek, and though siSwati is the primary language, English is widespread.
+Mbabane's closest border crossing to South Africa is Ngwenya-Oshoek.
+Though siSwati is the primary language, English is widespread.
 Mbabane, and Eswatini itself, depend on tourism and sugar exports.
-It is also a commercial hub for the surrounding region, while tin and iron were mined nearby.
+It is a commercial hub for the surrounding region, and tin and iron were mined nearby.
 The city has two sites for light industries.

-The financial service sector in Mbabane is also a key driver of economic growth, providing a wide array of services such as banking, investment management, and insurance, The continuous growth of the financial services sector in Mbabane has positioned the city as a key financial hub in the region, contributing to the overall economic progress of Eswatini.
+The financial service sector in Mbabane is a key driver of economic growth, providing a wide array of services such as banking, investment management, and insurance, The continuous growth of the financial services sector in Mbabane has resulted in the city becoming a financial hub in the region.
+It contributes to the overall economic progress of Eswatini.

 Culture

-Indingilizi Gallery is an art gallery in Mbabane, established in 1982 and showcases a range of Swazi art, including sculptures, paintings, batiks, mohair, ethnic jewellery and pottery.
+Established in 1982, Indingilizi Gallery in Mbabane features a range of Swazi art, including sculptures, paintings, batiks, mohair, ethnic jewellery and pottery.

 Places of worship

-Among the places of worship, there are predominantly Christian churches: Roman Catholic Diocese of Manzini (Catholic Church), Swaziland Reformed Church (World Communion of Reformed Churches), Zion Christian Church.
-There are also Muslim mosques.
+City residents follow multiple faiths, with predominantly Christian churches: Roman Catholic Diocese of Manzini (Catholic Church), Swaziland Reformed Church (World Communion of Reformed Churches), and Zion Christian Church.
+In addition there are Muslim mosques.